 Penalty: $5 000.

-[Regulation 10 amended in Gazette 11 Dec 1998 p.
+[Regulation 10 amended: Gazette 11 Dec 1998 p.
 6612.]

 11. Hatch or manhole on delivery tank not to be opened

 A person in charge of a delivery tank must ensure that no hatch, manhole or other cover on the delivery tank is opened if, by doing so, organic vapours are likely to be emitted to the atmosphere except —